 Rapid tests aren’t as accurate as PCR tests, but they still work pretty well.
 If you have symptoms of coronavirus and your rapid test is negative, take another rapid test 1 to 2 days later — or call your doctor to set up a PCR test.

 Take the same steps as for preventing cold and flu

 Here are some CDC guidelines:

-- Wash your hands often (or use an alcohol-based hand sanitizer with at least 60% alcohol)
+- Wash your hands often for at least 20 seconds (or use an alcohol-based hand sanitizer with at least 60% alcohol)

 - Avoid close contact with people who are sick